Taxation of international executives

 The tax authority receives information on the Hungarian address.
 They also provide information with regard to EEA citizens to check social coverage.

-Yes, if he/she qualifies as a resident for the tax year or received Hungarian sourced income.
+Yes, if they qualify as a resident for the tax year or received Hungarian sourced income.
 Trailing liabilities should be monitored.

-Do the taxation authorities in Hungary adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Hungary adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Hungary considering the adoption of this interpretation of economic employer in the future?

 Yes, for assignments starting after 1 November 2012.